phase2/schemata/README.md

 A schema is a declarative definition of an entity's makeup.
 A way of describing the different pieces that make up the entity, much like an interface defines a class and exactly like an XML DTD describes an XML document.
-This project uses Drupal's new Typed Data system to faciliate the creation of schemas for your site.
+This project uses Drupal's new Typed Data system to facilitate the creation of schemas for your site.

 This is especially powerful in conjunction with the Drupal router, as your